josbeir/cakephp-docs-md/docs/4/en/tutorials-and-examples/bookmarks/intro.md

 }
 ```

-To access other parts of the request data, consult the [cake-request](#cake-request)
+To access other parts of the request data, consult the [Cake Request](#cake-request)
 section.

 ### Creating the Finder Method